matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

 ### Heap and Auxheap

-In zkVM, there are two heaps; every far call allocates memory for both of them.
+In zkEVM, there are two heaps; every far call allocates memory for both of them.

 Heaps are selected with modifiers `.1` or `.2` :